-Teaching Journalism & Mass Communication, the official research and comment journal of the Small Programs Interest Group within the Association for Education in Journalism & Mass Communication, seeks original research and other articles to be considered for publication in the Fall 2016 edition of the online journal.
-Deadline: July 1, 2016.
+Teaching Journalism & Mass Communication, the official research and comment journal of the Small Programs Interest Group within the Association for Education in Journalism & Mass Communication, seeks original research and other articles to be considered for publication.

 Papers should present research on practical teaching and learning issues within journalism and mass communication.
 All methods (quantitative, qualitative, interpretive, participatory, and theoretical) are welcome.
 All papers undergo double-blind review.
-Papers shall be no more than 8,000 words in length, including tables and references, with an abstract of no more than 150 words.
+Submit the paper in WORD with a maximum of 5,000 words, excluding tables and references.
+Include with an abstract of no more than 150 words.
 Keywords should be included at the end of the abstract.
 Identifying and contact information should be on a separate page from the abstract and article.
 APA style should be followed.
-Send papers to Brian Steffen.
+Send papers to Cathy Strong.

 Scholarship of Application

 Essays that explore a lesson or course, with some detailed attention to course outline, strategies, challenges and outcomes.
 When possible, writers are encouraged to utilize the web to illustrate the experience through links and/or multimedia.
 These articles are reviewed and accepted by the editor-in-chief and do not undergo double-blind review.
-Send papers to Brian Steffen.
+Send papers to Cathy Strong.

 Teaching+ & Industry